FAQ: How Much Does a Natural Swimming Pool Cost to Build?

 - Labor to put it all together (4-8 weeks for construction is typical)

 In our experience, most natural pools cost around $70,000 - $150,000 to build depending on the design and local material/labor costs.
-Larger, more complex natural pools (commercial size) are more typically around $400,000 - $600,000.
-It all comes down to Time and Materials, though, and natural pools are all so unique, so the only way to know for sure is to get an estimate, which we can help you with here.
+Larger, more complex natural pools (commercial size) can be more like $400,000 - $600,000.